DxO buys the Nik Collection to save it from an untimely demise

 What happens when two product design gurus talk about mobile?

 Photographers can breathe easy knowing that a beloved tool will avoid dying a premature death.
 Google announced earlier this year that it would discontinue development for the Nik Collection software suite, but today DxO issued a statement that it would be sweeping in to save the day.
-DxO is likely best known for its mobile camera benchmarks, but the company puts out its own photo editing software as well.
+DxO is likely best known for its mobile camera benchmarks, but the company puts out its own photo editing software, as well.

 “The Nik Collection gives photographers tools to create photos they absolutely love,” Google Engineering Director Aravind Krishnaswamy said of the news.
 “We’re thrilled to have DxO, a company dedicated to high-quality photography solutions, acquire and continue to develop it.”